fiftys7vencode/superpy/documentation.md

 - `conversion_millimeterstokilometers(millimeters)`: Converts millimeters to kilometers.

 ### Misc
-- `documentation()`: Shows you the link for the documentation of Superpy.
+- `documentation()`: Prints you the link for the documentation of Superpy.
+This function doesn't return anything, it instead prints.
 ---